-Councillors are elected on a rotational basis by qualifying shareholders in their ward.
-Each councillor serves for four years.
+Councillors are elected on a rotational basis by

-What the Shareholder Council does
+Shareholder Council reports

 Electing council members

-Contact your local councillor if you have any concerns or questions — they’re there to help.
+Contact your local Councillor if you have any concerns or questions — they’re there to help.